 FR: Your readers will be happy to hear that the sharks swimming in the tank are not real, but rather just video walls.
 So no poor captive sharks were harmed in the making of Shark Tank.

-VegNews' Colleen Holland is a regular at the Berkeley-based vegan bakery.
+VegNews' co-founder Colleen Holland is a regular at the Berkeley-based vegan bakery.
 For more vegan food journeys, follow Colleen on Facebook here!

 Read More »